App Volumes architecture

 - The option to restrict Writable Volume access (and thus initial creation) to a certain desktop or group of desktops can also mean that user login behavior dictates when a Writable Volume template is copied.

-In a large App Volumes environment, it is not usually a good practice to allow user behavior to dictate storage operations and capacity allocation.
+In a large App Volumes environment, it is not usually good practice to allow user behavior to dictate storage operations and capacity allocation.
 For this reason, it is recommended that you create Writable Volumes at the time of entitlement, rather than deferring creation.

 Storage groups